 - 50/60Hz transmission of remote renewable power to the airport

-All airports are facing the challenges of decarbonization and everything that can be done to improve efficiency helps on the road to Net Zero.
-While most suppliers focus on selling one piece of efficient technology – LED lights, plug-in EV chargers, etc., Enertechnos focuses on gaining large-scale efficiency by improving the way that electrical power is supplied, distributed, and metered for the various ways it is used in the airport.
+All airports face the challenges of decarbonisation and everything that can be done to improve efficiency helps on the road to net zero.
+While most suppliers focus on selling one piece of efficient technology (LED lights, plug-in EV chargers, etc.), Enertechnos focuses on gaining large-scale efficiency.
+This efficiency is attained by improving the way that electrical power is supplied, distributed and metered for the various ways it is used in the airport.

-Fixed Electrical Ground Power (FEGP): achieving Net Zero
+Fixed Electrical Ground Power (FEGP): Achieving net-zero for airports

 - 400Hz distribution direct to every gate from central unit